dm1trygr/SquareSolver/README.md

 # SquareSolver

-This small program can solve square equations!
+This small program can solve square and linear equations, test itself and work with files!

+Program can work in cycle, while user wants to get solutions of square and linear equations.

 ## How to install